snabble/docs/api_orders.md

 `GET /{project}/closings`

-Get the list of orders of the project.
+Get the list of closings of the project.

-Orders can be queried either by date or by shop.

 **Required permissions** : ordersRead for the project